plkumar/simple-vectordb-cpp/README.md

 # simple-vectordb-cpp :: an experimental Vector store embedding search.

-this project is inspired by client-vector-search.
+This project is inspired by [client-vector-search](https://github.com/yusufhilmi/client-vector-search).

 Search Implementaion: